 Chicken and Vegetable Lasagna With Alfredo Sauce

-Please note that the prep time includes the time it takes to marinate the chicken.
+Please note that the preparation time includes the time it takes to marinate the chicken.

 - 9 lasagna noodles, cooked according to package directions (abt.
 10-11 min.)